BRP Pangasinan: Notable deployments / exercises

-In August 2019, the ship transported Relief Goods for victims of the twin Earthquakes that happened in July 2019 in Itbayat, Batanes.
-The goods consisted of 795 sacks of Family Food Packs, 312 boxes of Relief Supplies, 32 25-kg sacks of Rice, 10 50-kg sacks of Rice, six boxes of Sardines, eight boxes of Instant Noodles, six boxes of Instant Coffee, 30,000 liters of Mineral Water, and 92 boxes of assorted Grocery items.
+In August 2019, the ship transported relief goods for victims of the twin Earthquakes that happened in July 2019 in Itbayat, Batanes.
+The goods consisted of 795 sacks of family food packs, 312 boxes of relief supplies, 32 25-kg sacks of rice, 10 50-kg sacks of rice, six boxes of sardines, eight boxes of instant noodles, six boxes of instant coffee, 30,000 liters of mineral water, and 92 boxes of assorted grocery items.

 Technical details

-There are slight difference between the BRP Pangasinan as compared to some of her sister ships in the Philippine Navy, since her previous configuration was as a patrol craft escort (PCE), while the others are configured as rescue patrol craft escort (PCER) and minesweepers (Admirable class) ships.
+There were slight difference between the BRP Pangasinan as compared to some of her sister ships in the Philippine Navy, since her previous configuration was as a patrol craft escort (PCE), while the others are configured as rescue patrol craft escort (PCER) and minesweepers (Admirable class) ships.